 Why This Matters

-The House panel's subpoena of AG Pam Bondi marks a significant development in the ongoing scrutiny of the Epstein Files Transparency Act.
-This move highlights the growing concern over transparency in government dealings.
-The act, signed into law by President Donald Trump, aims to increase accountability in the Department of Justice's handling of the Epstein case.
+The House panel's subpoena of AG Pam Bondi marks a significant development in the ongoing scrutiny of the DOJ's handling of the Epstein Files Transparency Act.
+The law, signed by President Donald Trump, aims to increase transparency in the government's handling of sensitive documents.
+This move highlights the growing tension between lawmakers and the administration over accountability.

 Coverage Snapshot